tozny/e3db-java/README.md

 Getting Started
 ====

-The E3DB SDK for Android and plain Java let's your application interact with our end-to-end encrypted storage solution.
+The E3DB SDK for Android and plain Java lets your application interact with our end-to-end encrypted storage solution.
 Whether used in an Android application or "plain" Java environment (such as a server), the SDK presents the same API for using E3DB.